Kea 2.7.8

 Dispatch method that handles binary packet parsing.

-Definition: pkt6.cc:460
+Definition pkt6.cc:460

 OptionCollection getAllRelayOptions(const uint16_t option_code, const RelaySearchOrder &order)